 Best for: heavier adults who have a limited budget and don't want to sacrifice portability altogether.

-Dualtron is well-known for being one of the top high-end brands in the e-scooter field due to their impeccable built quality and groundbreaking power capabilities.
-While Dualtron have even crazier scooters out there, the Thunder is definitely amongst the pinnacle of heavy-duty scooters.
+Dualtron is well-known for being one of the top high-end brands in the e-scooter field due to its impeccable built quality and groundbreaking power capabilities.
+While Dualtron has even crazier scooters out there, the Thunder is definitely amongst the pinnacle of heavy-duty scooters.